What does a pregnancy test detect?

 Study for the NHA Medical Assistant Certification Exam.
 Enhance your preparation with our flashcards and multiple-choice questions, each with hints and explanations.
 Get ready to ace your exam!

-A pregnancy test detects human chorionic gonadotropin (hCG), which is a hormone produced by the placenta shortly after a fertilized egg attaches to the uterine lining.
-The presence of hCG in urine or blood is a reliable indicator of pregnancy.
-This hormone typically begins to be produced around six days after fertilization and levels continue to rise rapidly in the early stages of pregnancy, making it a key marker for testing.
+A pregnancy test detects HCG, or human chorionic gonadotropin, which is a hormone produced by the placenta shortly after a fertilized egg attaches to the uterine lining.
+The presence of HCG in a woman's urine or blood indicates that she is pregnant.
+Most home pregnancy tests are designed to be sensitive enough to detect HCG levels even at very early stages of pregnancy, usually around the time of missed menstruation.

 Subscribe